Rhialto/PET_MEGA65/README.md

 * `CTRL`: works as the `OFF/RVS` key

 The ROMs slow down scrolling if you press the `<-` key (arrow left, not the cursor key). `:` works as a no-scroll key.

+Because the B keyboard was designed for "Business" use, the keyboard shows none of the graphics characters.
+In fact you cannot type any graphics characters, other than the ones that are on the letter keys.

 ### Diagnostic Sense